 We had few requests to support different PHP versions per directory.
 While this is not available using PHP Selector UI, it is fairly simple to do manually.
 The important requirement is that PHP must be set to run in suPHP mode.
-We are going to release our own PHP module for Apache soon - it will also support such mode of operation.
 Tested with cPanel however it will work on any other server.

 Here is quick how-to:

 1. Configure handlers for different versions and point them to already provided php-cgi binaries, they all are visible from inside CageFS.

 Add the following section to [handlers] section in /opt/suphp/etc/suphp.conf :

 for EasyApache 4 you need to add handlers into /etc/suphp.conf file.

 2. Add suPHP handlers for each version, this should be done before other configs.
 On cPanel server, edit /usr/local/apache/conf/includes/pre_virtualhost_global.conf and add the following section: